Wednesday 16 June 2021

-Statement pursuant to Rule 10(3) - Strategic direction in relation to the COVID pandemic
+Statement pursuant to Rule 10(3) - COVID Vaccination Certificates

-Thank you for agreeing to allow me to make a statement to the Assembly on the subject of the Bailiwick's COVID-19 response over the next few months.
+Thank you for agreeing to allow me to make a short statement to the Assembly on the subject of COVID vaccination certificates.